“Conspiracy theorists concentrate their time

 Because if you think of the economy as this vast thing

-where success or failure is a matter of serving
+where success or failure is a

 customers well, then you are deceiving yourself.
 (I've